 - Refurbishment or Demolition Surveys

-All OMC Surveyors hold the BOHS, P402 and P405 qualification and have experience of surveying a variety of different property types ranging from Schools, Colleges, Hospitals, Factories, Retail outlets, Office Blocks and Construction sites.
+All OMC Surveyors hold the BOHS, P402 or Certificate of Competence (Asbestos) qualifications, and have experience of surveying a variety of different property types ranging from Schools, Colleges, Universities, Hospitals, Factories, Pharmaceutical Premises, Retail outlets, Office Blocks and Construction sites.